4d/go-mobile/docs/tutorials/creating-detail-forms/detail-form-template-storyboard.md

 ## Where to go from here?

 In this tutorial, we've covered the basics for creating detail form templates.
-You can now create simple templates on your own using the Starter Project resources.
+You can now create simple templates on your own using the Starter project resources.
 Click on **Final Project** below to download the completed template folder.

 <div style= {{ textAlign: "center", marginTop: "20px", marginBottom: "20px" }}>
-<a className="button"
+<a className="button button--primary"
 href="https://github.com/4d-for-ios/tutorial-CustomDetailForm/archive/c1be487dcbb83e5812c5fd8dd5e7422a79956c48.zip">CUSTOM DETAILFORM FINAL TEMPLATE</a>
 </div>